Gowtham170/comment-app/README.md

 # comment-app

-step-1: download/clone the code.
+step-1: Download the zip file.

-step-2: After, cloning you have two folders, one for the client and the another for the server-side.
+step-2: After, downloading you have two folders, one for the client and the another for the server-side.

 step-3: navigate to the server-side folder(cd comment_app_services) from your terminal.